 One of the perks of using a Facebook Business Page is that you can use a video or slideshow instead of a cover photo.
 A slideshow of properties you’ve sold or drone footage of your local area can entice potential clients and really make your page stand out.

 Below, you’ll see some examples of real estate agents who’ve optimized their pages:

 Sam McDadi has taken full advantage of his Facebook Business Page, and the video in the cover section makes it look super slick.
 My only criticism is his reviews should be front and center on the page, not buried under his services.

 Matthew Fernandes also has a kick-ass Facebook page, with a video of client testimonials in the cover section, which adds a nice touch.
 But I’d recommend that he use a headshot for his profile photo instead of his logo.

-But that’s because almost every aspect of digital marketing requires content, and social media’s no different.
+That’s because almost every aspect of digital marketing requires content, and social media is no different.

 Whatever you decide to create, just make sure it’s relevant and valuable to the people you’re trying to target.

 This client testimonial from Matthew Fernandes helps him to build credibility and humanize his brand: